In recent years great change has occurred in the way many surgeons perform hair transplants.

 A common occurrence after large sessions of follicular unit hair grafts is temporary fall-out of previously transplanted follicular unit grafts or from some of the thinning, balding hair.
 Because of changes in circulation that occur from the many punctures in the scalp, some follicular hairs are shocked.
 By “shocked”, we mean that the blood supply is temporarily diminished, causing the hair to go through a premature hair-growth cycle where the hair falls out and re-grows again.

 If this happens, do not be alarmed.
 The previously transplanted follicular hairs will all grow back, along with the newly transplanted follicular hairs.

 It should be emphasized that follicular unit hair grafts, when they are transplanted, take an average of three months before new growth appears above the surface of the skin, with some taking as long as nine months.
 Little crusts that develop and hairs that are in the follicular unit grafts, fall off within the first two to three weeks, but this and the shedding of other hairs is no cause for concern.

 Doll’s Hair Look

-In our facility, we have been doing hair grafting since 1973.
 In the “old days”, prior to modern follicular unit transplant techniques, hair grafting was done with the larger grafts, which have pretty much been abandoned for the smaller follicular unit grafts described in this writing.